 During these periods, it is often the business that best motivates their sales team that win or depending on your supply chain, the sales teams of the retailers, distributors or wholesales that sell your product.
 Staff are the most expensive part of running a business, but they are also the source of value and have the power to influence the sales outcomes that your business achieves.
 During times of uncertainty, cutting costs while boosting staff engagement isn’t easy to achieve, but can provide you with the edge that can prove decisive.

 Indeed, the companies managing to do both are the ones that survive the rough patches and come out on top in the end.
-At a time when morale is down and sales are suffering, motivating staff through an incentive program has proven to be beneficial and effective for many businesses.
+At a time when morale is down and sales are suffering, motivating staff through a sales incentive program has proven to be beneficial and effective for many businesses.

 Staff are the most expensive part of running a business, but they are also the source of value and have the power to influence the sales outcomes that your business achieves.